awesomeeng/awesome-config/README.md

 ### Usage

-You access your configuration as you would any JavaScript object.
+You access configuration as you would any JavaScript object.
 Say you have a configuration property called "one.two.three".
 Simply access it thus:

 ```
 config.one.two.three
 ```

-If the property doesnt exist or any of its ancestors ("one" for example) does not exist, the property will return `undefined`.
+If the property doesnt exist or any of its ancestors ("one" for example) does not exist, the property throw an exception.
+This ensures that your configuration is always met or fails fast.

 Regardless of where you require AwesomeConfig, it exposes the same configuration details.
 This lets you initialize and start config once in your application, but access it from anywhere without the need to pass the config object around.